akiru-brew/8-Ancient-Weirdo/Readme.md

 I opted for the [Brewzilla](https://brewkegtap.co.uk/products/brewzilla-robobrew-35l-gen3-1-1-bundle) based on positive reviews and cost.
 Time to do a full mash brew.

-I've decded to start with a cloned recipe for a familar beer, Old Peculier.
+I've decided to start with a cloned recipe for a familiar beer, Old Peculiar.
 Theres a few open source recipes on the Internet, but I've chosen to use [this one](http://www.britishbrewer.com/2010/02/recipe-theakston-old-peculier-version-1/), scaled down to ~10l.

 As this is my first time with the brewzilla I foudn two very hepful videso on youtube from [David Heath](https://www.youtube.com/watch?v=HxLJau-hBTs) and [Grain to Glass](https://www.youtube.com/watch?v=SN2Ze9B2iZ8).